shakebugs/shake-docs/docs/flutter/configuration-and-data/auto-attach-files.md

 ## Methods

 You can programmatically attach files by using any of the methods described below.
-To define which files will be attached when a user submits a ticket, you must call the `Shake.setShakeReportData` method overriding the `attachedFiles` method inside, as shown in the examples below.
+To define which files will be uploaded, call the `Shake.setShakeReportData` method and pass the list of *ShakeFile* objects, as shown in the examples below.

 :::note
 You can call the `Shake.setShakeReportData` method anywhere in your app, just be careful to only call it once since any subsequent calls will override the former ones.
 :::

 ### Set a custom filename and then attach a file

-*ShakeFile* can be initialized with a desired filename (String) and an absolute file path (String) to your file.
+*ShakeFile* can be initialized with a desired filename (String) and an absolute file path (String) to your file:
-To define which files will be uploaded, call the `Shake.setShakeReportData` method and pass the list of *ShakeFile* objects, as shown in the example below:

 ```dart title="main.dart"
 // highlight-start